kenji-mido/OSS_general_documents/PrivacyPolicy.md

-Last Updated and Effective: 30th September, 2024
+Last Updated and Effective: 30th May, 2025

 **Privacy Policy on SSS Open-Source Projects**